cabal-club/cable/readme.md

 `text_len`     | `varint`           | length of the text field
 `text`         | `u8[text_len] `    | message content (UTF-8)

-The `text` body of a chat message is expected to be a UTF-8 string.
+The `text` body of a chat message is expected to be a valid UTF-8 string.
+Its length is not to exceed 4 kibibytes (4096 bytes).
+If the `text` field exceeds this, the post should be considered invalid.

 ### 6.3 `post/delete` (`post_type=1`)